xiv3r/binaryninja-api/docs/dev/bnil-modifying.md

 Then, you can build up the `ReportCollection` object by adding reports to it with the various Report APIs.

-**Note:** If you are making function graphs using the various `create_graph` APIs, make sure to use `create_graph_immediate` as it will construct the graph from the function as it exists when called, instead of lazily once the view is rendered (otherwise you will only see the end state of the function).
+**Note:** If you are making function graphs using the various `create_graph` APIs, make sure to use `create_graph_immediate` as it will construct the graph from the function as it existed when called, instead of lazily once the view is rendered (otherwise you will only see the end state of the function).

 ```py
 # For ReportCollection, create graph with the settings I want